/

 May lack nuance or depth due to static retrieval.

-Builds context before answering; discards irrelevant or redundant info
+Builds context before answering; discards irrelevant or redundant info to support scalable AI infrastructure.

 Computational cost and latency